seng438-winter-2022/seng438-a2-group26/Assignment2-ReportTemplate.md

 # 5 Difficulties encountered, challenges overcome, and lessons learned

 One difficulty the team came across was trying to all share a project in eclipse and have it function properly.
-We worked together to figure out how to share our individual processes until we all got eclipse to work.
+We worked around this issue by pair programming the actual running of the tests.

 Another issue encountered during the process was that the included jar files specifically hamcrest-core-1-3.jar did not have the required classes to allow for Jmock to be used, to remedy this, hamcrest-all-1-3.jar had to be found on the internet and added to the classpath.

 # 6 Comments/feedback on the lab itself